 If your potential landlord is on the fence about your dog, then a letter of reference from a former landlord stating that you are a responsible dog owner may be really helpful.
 You might also want to ask your veterinarian for a letter that says you keep your dog healthy.

 Once you think you have found the right rental, make sure you go over the pet policy in detail.
 Before you sign that lease, you need to be sure there isn't anything in the fine print that could be a problem.
 The biggest things to ask about are deposits/fees and size restrictions.
-However, be sure to familiarize yourself with all details of the policy.
+However, be sure to familiarize yourself with all the details of the policy.

 For the Renter Who Wants a Dog